Immuno PCR/IPCR/qIPCR is a “combination of the efficiency of RT-PCR and specificity of the ELISA method”.

 In each cycle, the primes bind with the template DNA and amplify it, the amplification is detected by the machine and recorded.

 The amplicons are determined and so is the antigen which is conjugated with it.

 Benefits of Immuno PCR

-The immuno-PCR facilitates the detection of an extremely low level of antigen which is not possible into the traditional ELISA.
-We can even detect a picogram of the concentration of particular analytes present into the sample.
+The immuno-PCR facilitates the detection of an extremely low level of antigen which is not possible in the traditional ELISA.
+We can even detect a picogram of the concentration of particular analytes present in the sample.

-The method is rapid and time efficient.
-A lot of incubation steps are required into the ELISA, which are not needed into the immuno-PCR.
+The method is rapid and time-efficient.
+A lot of incubation steps are required in the ELISA, which are not needed in the immuno-PCR.
 Hence it is fast, accurate and rapid.

 The reproducibility is very high and the detection range is wider than the ELISA method.

 Further, one can detect multiple samples at once.

 Limitations of Immuno-PCR

 Conjugating oligonucleotides with the antibody required time and expertise.